jayajaiswal/StatementProcessor/README.md

 # Modules

-•	ControllerStatementProcessController handles th request & response.  <br/>
+•	"ControllerStatementProcessController" handles request & response.  <br/>
-•	Service StatementProcessService prepares the output using other modules.   <br/>
+•	Service "StatementProcessService" prepares the output using other modules.   <br/>
-•	FileProcessorFactory is to create input file processor based on the file type   <br/>
+•	"FileProcessorFactory" is to create input file processor based on the file type(CSV/XML)   <br/>
 •	StatementValidator is for the validations.  <br/>